danielcbit/apcctrl/doc/manual/manual.rst

 Once you have established serial communications
 -----------------------------------------------

-Once you have established that apcupsd can talk to the UPS over the serial part, go do the series of functional tests described in the main Testing section (see `Testing Apcupsd`_).
+Once you have established that apcctrl can talk to the UPS over the serial part, go do the series of functional tests described in the main Testing section (see `Testing apcctrl`_).

 Troubleshooting Serial Line communications